tobiasbriones/blog/philosophy/readings/i-just-turned-the-lights-off-put-my-headphones-on-and-read-this-crazy-paper-about-swe-commandments/index.md

 I don't endorse it, but you can read its conclusions for some insights.

 If I go back read this paper more deeply I might as well add more thoughts here.

+## Conclusion

+I gave context about the funny stuff I was doing today/weekend 15/10/2022 while I was searching for some concerning things on Google to refresh my thoughts after a week spent at work that resulted on this article where I explain some concepts I've been devising, what I had in mind this day, and the review I made for the crazy paper I found.